-Note: The figure above is for illustration purposes only and does not represent exactly the same server in this manual.
+Note: The figure above is for illustration purposes only.
 Always install servers to the bottom of the rack first.

 Maintenance and Component Installation

 This chapter provides instructions on installing and replacing main system components.
 To prevent compatibility issues, only use components that match the specifications and/or part numbers given.